 There are virtually endless scenarios in which an employee, a small business owner, or a sole proprietor might refuse to participate in a business activity or deny service as a matter of personal convictions or corporate values.
 In the absence of compelling reasons to punish such conscientious objection, they should be free to do so.
 The First Amendment guarantee of freedom of religion (i.e. freedom of conscience) is most necessary when it protects a minority with whom others strongly disagree.
 In the “land of the free”, the burden of proof should be on those who would use the power of government to coerce another to do their bidding.
-Here’s a couple dozen of the endless instances in which an individual or business should be able to make decisions in keeping with their ethical commitments, decisions which inescapably discriminate (i.e. make a distinction or judgment) — not against vendors, customers or clients, but — against particular products and services.
+Here’s a couple dozen of the endless instances in which an individual or business should be able to make decisions in keeping with their ethical commitments.
+Such decisions inescapably discriminate (i.e. make a distinction or judgment) — not against vendors, customers or clients, but rather — against particular products or services that, for the provider, have an ethical dimension.

 People often wonder why there appears to be no progress in philosophy, unlike in natural science, and why it is that after some three millenniums of philosophical activity no dramatic changes seem to have been made to the questions philosophers ask.
 The reason is because people keep asking the same questions and perplexed by the same difficulties.
 Wittgenstein puts the point rather directly: “Philosophy hasn’t made any progress?
 If somebody scratches the spot where he has an itch, do we have to see some progress?”
 Philosophy scratches at the various itches we have, not in order that we might find some cure for what ails us, but in order to scratch in the right place and begin to understand why we engage in such apparently irritating activity.
 Philosophy is not Neosporin.
 It is not some healing balm.
 It is an irritant, which is why Socrates described himself as a gadfly.